hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 compatibility issues.
 For this reason we decided to do a simplified
 approach: a job will run only on a subset of members that have the same version (ignoring the patch version).
 We'll use the largest such subset.
+We'll also ensure that a member of the same version will create the execution plan for the query.
 This allows us to ignore most of the above compatibility requirements.

 In the traditional upgrade procedure when members are upgraded one by one, in the middle of the upgrade process only half of the members will